jon-jacky/Piety/editors/README.md

 If you do want to see their output in the python REPL, you can still run the command in *sked* by prefixing the command name with the module name: *sked.p()*.

+Help text in *frame* is cryptic.
+To see the more helpful text in *sked* you must prefix the command name with the module name: *help(sked.e)*.

 To finish display editing and return to line editing in *sked*: